 Back to the La Sportiva Vapor Nano.
 Here we have a ski that incorporates a great deal of carbon, along with modern width and rocker.
 So how do they ski downhill?

 First, it’s important to realize this is a TOURING ski.
-It is not in my view intended to be a “quiver of one” for those seeking a plank that’ll pound bumps at the resort one day, then slink through backcountry powder the next.
+It is not in my view intended to be a “quiver of one” for those seeking a plank that’ll pound bumps at the resort one day, then slink through backcountry powder the next morning.
 Second, we don’t want this to be the most durable ski in the universe.
 We want it to be light.
 I truly doubt the Nano is as strong as some of the heavier touring and alpine skis out there.
 So, a simple take: If you want beef, get beefy skis.
 If you want to enjoy lightweight touring, rock something like Vapor Nano.
-Accept they’re perhaps on the less durable side of the equation, and act accordingly.
+Accept they’re perhaps on the less durable side of the equation, and behave accordingly.